Andrewmgk/MIPS-VHDL/README.md

 	12. Adder(32-bit)

 ## 	Important information
-	The Instruction memory, Data memory, have 16 location (32 bits for each one).
+	The Instruction memory, Data memory, has 16 locations (32 bits for each one).
 	The Program counter increases its value by one after each instruction.
-	The supported instruction are: add,sub,and,slt,lw.
+	The supported instructions are: add,sub,and,slt,lw.
 	The testbench files are premade examples for each unit

 	If you want to change the instructions you must replace the instructions that are already in Instruction memory with yours.

  ## How to run
- -Open the VHDL program in an simulation tool like Modelsim
+ -Open the VHDL program in a simulation tool like Modelsim
  -Load the VHDL files(the testbench can be skipped)
  -Compile the Design
  -Load the MIPS testbench